SepehrCodeHarmony/password-manager/README.md

 Feel free to contribute to the project by submitting pull requests or reporting issues.
 Your contributions are greatly appreciated!

-  keep in mind that no programm is 100% falwless. so all pull requests will be appreciated.
+  keep in mind that no programm is 100% flawless. so all pull requests will be appreciated.